Read the latest data on revalidation

-Revalidation is the process that all nurses and midwives in the UK need to follow to maintain their registration with us.
-It requires them to demonstrate that they're practising safely and effectively in line with the Code.
+Revalidation is the process that all nurses and midwives in the UK and nursing associates in England need to follow to maintain their registration with us.

-For example, during 2017-18, there was an average revalidation rate of 94% across the UK, with over 200,000 nurses and midwives successfully revalidating.
+Our third annual report shows that during 2018-19 the average revalidation rate was 94% across the UK, with over 200,000 nurses and midwives successfully revalidating.

-Download the Year 2 annual revalidation report to find out more.
+Download the Year 3 annual revalidation report to get more interesting insights.